LakshyaVerma123kl/Notes/README.md

 A simple note-taking app built with React that allows users to add, view, and edit notes.
 The app uses `localStorage` to persist notes on the client-side, ensuring that data is saved across page reloads.
 The app is designed with a clear UI, thoughtful state management, and smooth animations using `react-spring`.

+# Why bullets

+1. **Features Section**: Provided a breakdown of the key features like adding, viewing, and editing notes, along with smooth transitions using `react-spring`.
+2. **Tech Stack**: Clarified the tech stack used in the project — React, `react-spring`, `localStorage`, and Tailwind CSS.
+3. **Setup & Run Steps**: Added the setup steps (clone the repo, install dependencies, and run the app).
+4. **Why?
+Bullets**: Detailed reasons behind choosing specific tools and strategies (Storage, Component Design, State Management, Styling, and Navigation).
+5. **Error & Loading States**: Explained how error handling and loading states are managed (error banners and saving indicators).

 ## Features

 - **Add a new note**: Users can add a title and content for their note.